Here’s how to make $41,879 as an AirBNB host

 So in mid-June, I opened up my smaller room and accepted my first guest soon after.
 This room turned out to outperform my larger room by a long shot.

 That’s how I got started on AirBNB.
-Since starting 2 years ago, I have learned so much I want like to pass these tips on to you.
+Since starting 2 years ago, I have learned so much that I want like to pass these tips on to you.
 Just like Johnny and so many others have done for me.

 The Basics of the Room